raquo/scala-dom-types/README.md

 Oh yes, that's exactly what Scala DOM Builder does, except that it's unaware of the whole concept of reactive streams.
 So in other words, Scala DOM Builder doesn't do what is arguably the most interesting part in this story, the reactive part.
 This is because how exactly reactive programming should be done is pretty subjective.
 Scala DOM Builder exists to facilitate experimentation and evolution in that direction, not to provide opinions.

-@TODO Mention Laminar as an example of this.
+Case in point, [Laminar](https://github.com/raquo/laminar) lets you build UI components in a functional reactive way.
+It was originally based on Snabbdom, and had a lot of unnecessary complexity in its code to deal with the impedance mismatch between its reactive streams API and the virtual DOM paradigm.
+It is now based on Scala DOM Builder, and its code is considerably smaller and faster as a result.

 ## Server Side Rendering

 Right now Scala DOM Builder only works in Scala.js environment (not the JVM) because that's our primary use case.
-Parts of thsi project still depend on types provided by Scala.js.
+Parts of this project still depend on types provided by Scala.js.

 I am working on making Scala DOM Builder generic enough to support the use case of server-side rendering and HTML code generation.